xujg123/learngit/readme.txt

-git is distributed control system system git is free software
+git is a distributed  version control system git is free software distributed under the
+GPL